Only this pageAll pages

 because in the former there are more consecutive character variations to process.

-Note that wildcards are not automatically stemmed.
+Note that wildcards are not automatically .

 Finding Authors: Author fields and Search